L78k3/grimmora-pages/content/World/Grimmora/Locations/Villages/Pinechill.md

 ## Geography

-Located along the route toward [[Midward]], Pinechill serves as a stopping point for travelers heading in that direction.
+Located along the route toward [[Midward]], Pinechill serves as a stopping point for travellers heading in that direction.

 ## Points of Interest

 The village is small enough that there are no major landmarks, though it likely has:
 - A small common area or square
-- Basic lodging for travelers
+- Basic lodging for travellers
 - Modest homes and farmsteads

 ## People